itgav/eth-supplemental-db/README.md

 ### STEPS

-- in the process of refactoring... will be refactored soon.
+- Needs to be refactored but other items have taken priority